jeffpar/mandelbot/README.md

 - *bigNumbers*: true to use BigNumbers for all floating-point calculations (default: false)
 - *colorScheme*: one of the Mandelbot.COLOR_SCHEME values (default: GRAY)
 - *idStatus*: a unique identifier for a text-based status control; if omitted, no control is generated
+- *idDebug*: a unique identifier for a `Debug` button control; if omitted, no control is generated
 - *idReset*: a unique identifier for a `Reset` button control; if omitted, no control is generated
 - *idPrevious*: a unique identifier for a `Previous` button control; if omitted, no control is generated